-All a divorce will do is end your marriage and split apart your family.
-If you want a change in the dynamics between you and your spouse, it isn’t a divorce you want.
+If you want a change in the dynamics between you and your spouse, a divorce isn't the way to get it.
 Something to think about to help you come to your decision is that once you have divorced, your spouse is free to form emotional attachments to others.
-If that thought is uncomfortable, think twice before making a decision.
+If that thought is uncomfortable to you, think twice before making a decision.

 Are You Making an Emotional Decision?

-Arguments rattle everyone involved.
-When this is the tenth dispute with your spouse, the bad feelings will sit with you for some time.
-When your emotions are high, do not make any rash decisions.
-You may be forgetting about all the good in your history, which clouds your judgment.
+Arguments shake up everyone involved.
+When this is the 10th+ dispute with your spouse, the bad after feelings will probably sit with you for some time.
+But don't make any rash decisions when emotions are high.
+You may be forgetting about all the good in your history together, which clouds your judgment.

 What About the Negative Consequences of Divorce?

 How Will You Act After Divorce?

-Your attitude will determine what kind of life you will have after the divorce.
+Your attitude will determine what kind of life you'll have after the divorce.
 Will you be strong, take responsibility, and let go of any anger and resentment?
-Or, will you remain bitter, resentful, and feel like a victim?
-The attitude you choose to live with will determine, not only the kind of divorce you have but the quality of life you have after your divorce.
+Or will you remain bitter, resentful, and feel like a victim?
+The attitude you choose to live with will determine not only the kind of divorce you have but the quality of life you have after your divorce.